AQA Music A2

 Swing or Bebop I reckon.
 But sometimes they ask questions that are like 'talk about 2 artists contributions to the development of jazz' I like those, because you can say how Louis armstrong was a new orleans pioneer, and how dizzie ghillespie was a bebop pioneer and write about both.

-oh blimey, i hope something like the two artists DOESN'T come up! we were taught jazz really badly, so i'm really unconfident for it i know how each type develop, and if swing or bebop came up i'd be fine hope they're nice and vague haha!
+oh blimey, i hope something like the two artists DOESN'T come up! we were taught jazz really badly, so i'm really unconfident for it :frown: i know how each type develop, and if swing or bebop came up i'd be fine :smile: hope they're nice and vague haha!

-(Original post by doo)
+Original post by doo

-oh blimey, i hope something like the two artists DOESN'T come up! we were taught jazz really badly, so i'm really unconfident for it i know how each type develop, and if swing or bebop came up i'd be fine hope they're nice and vague haha!
+oh blimey, i hope something like the two artists DOESN'T come up! we were taught jazz really badly, so i'm really unconfident for it :frown: i know how each type develop, and if swing or bebop came up i'd be fine :smile: hope they're nice and vague haha!

 in my opinion jazz is piss easy lol.
 I am a really bad student ill admit, i never do essays and stuff and leave everything to the last minute.
 But i did a new orleans jazz essay with no revision and got a B grade..
 I just think its really simple!

-(Original post by Ravondo666)
+Original post by Ravondo666

 in my opinion jazz is piss easy lol.
 I am a really bad student ill admit, i never do essays and stuff and leave everything to the last minute.
 But i did a new orleans jazz essay with no revision and got a B grade..
 I just think its really simple!

-then you, sir, are lucky! :') we were hardly ever given essays to do..it was kind of tagged onto the end of our lessons and gone over really vaguely. i've no idea what grades my essays are (that we eventually started in class about 3 weeks ago!) cos our teacher tells us what's good/bad in them, and leaves it there! so frustrating. getting there with it tho good luck!
+then you, sir, are lucky! :') we were hardly ever given essays to do..it was kind of tagged onto the end of our lessons and gone over really vaguely. i've no idea what grades my essays are (that we eventually started in class about 3 weeks ago!) cos our teacher tells us what's good/bad in them, and leaves it there! so frustrating. getting there with it tho :smile: good luck!

-(Original post by doo)
+Original post by doo

-then you, sir, are lucky! :') we were hardly ever given essays to do..it was kind of tagged onto the end of our lessons and gone over really vaguely. i've no idea what grades my essays are (that we eventually started in class about 3 weeks ago!) cos our teacher tells us what's good/bad in them, and leaves it there! so frustrating. getting there with it tho good luck!
+then you, sir, are lucky! :') we were hardly ever given essays to do..it was kind of tagged onto the end of our lessons and gone over really vaguely. i've no idea what grades my essays are (that we eventually started in class about 3 weeks ago!) cos our teacher tells us what's good/bad in them, and leaves it there! so frustrating. getting there with it tho :smile: good luck!